Viazovska and audience © Kay Herschelmann/BMS

 The MATH+ Fridays are usually preceded by the "What is...?" seminars starting at 1:00 pm which are organized by students for students.

-The colloquia and preceeding "What is...?" seminars will be recorded if the speaker agrees and published on the BMS Vimeo channel.
+The colloquia and preceeding "What is...?" seminars are usually recorded if the speaker agrees and published on the BMS Vimeo channel.

-Invitations with the details and the zoom link are sent out to MATH+ members and Berlin Institutes of Mathematics one week before the colloquium.
+Invitations with the details are sent out to MATH+ members and Berlin Institutes of Mathematics one week before the colloquium.

 MATH+ Fridays in the winter semester 2024/25